tientruongminh/UII_sandbox/replit.md

 # Overview

-ParkFinder is a comprehensive parking management system designed for Ho Chi Minh City that connects parking lot owners with users seeking parking spaces.
+Parking Hub is a comprehensive parking management system designed for Ho Chi Minh City that connects parking lot owners with users seeking parking spaces.
 The application features real-time parking availability tracking, community-driven updates, a rewards system for user engagement, and advanced search capabilities.
 Built as a full-stack web application, it serves both motorcycle and car parking needs with location-based services and pricing transparency.

 # User Preferences